timrc-git/mdbm/gendoc/examples.rst

 ========

 ..
-TODO: In the following examples, the `include' directives use the ':literal:' option instead of the `:code: c' option because RTFM servers are awaiting a future unscheduled upgrade to ypython26_sphinx-1.1.3, which will have the `:code: c' support.
+TODO: In the following examples, the `include' directives use the ':literal:' option instead of the `:code: c' option because the doc tool servers are awaiting a future unscheduled upgrade to ypython26_sphinx-1.1.3, which will have the `:code: c' support.